 Buying food will eat away your budget like crazy (no pun intended) if you eat out all the time.
 The best way to save money on food is to shop in supermarkets and cook it yourself, either with the equipment you have or at your campsite BBQ or communal kitchen area.

-If you’re road tripping for an extended period of time, leftovers are a great way to prevent food waste and save money too.
+If you’re road tripping for an extended period of time, leftovers are a great way to prevent food waste and it saves money too!

 For when you do eat out, check Groupon and other daily deal sites for restaurants offering discounts in the cities/towns you’re visiting.
-You also can get discounted restaurant gift certificates for local restaurants from Restaurants.com.
+You also can get discounted restaurant gift certificates at Restaurants.com.

 3. Have a rough plan